 As an e-commerce store owner, it seems like the list of things to keep in mind for running your business never ends.
-Handling customer issues, handling supplier issues, handling employee issues, and of course the Coronavirus situation hanging over all of that leading to more uncertainty.
+Handling customer issues, handling supplier issues, handling employee issues, and of course the Coronavirus situation to top it all off can be overwhelming.

 Unfortunately, one blog article won’t solve all of these problems for you!
 But if you ship goods to Europe, you’re going to have to understand CE Certifications.
 Put simply, products that are properly CE certified comply with EU legislation for health and safety.

 If the CE Certification you have is not recognized by the EU, you won’t be able to get your product through customs!

 Not to worry though.
 After reading this blog post, you’ll be able to easily identify whether your manufacturer has valid certification, saving you time and money going through customs.

 How Can I Make Sure My Manufacturer’s CE Certification Is Valid?

 If you’re importing products from China into the EU, CE certification is a must.
 But working with external suppliers, how can you tell whether your sourced products meet this requirement?